electron/electron/docs/api/session.md

 * `word` String - The word you want to remove from the dictionary

 Returns `Boolean` - Whether the word was successfully removed from the custom dictionary.
+This API will not work on non-persistent (in-memory) sessions.

 **Note:** On macOS and Windows 10 this word will be removed from the OS custom dictionary as well